Tnail1994/BeautifulProject/docs/documentation.md

 One of the challenges we'll address is the danger of UI applications and asynchronous operations, particularly when element changes occur from a different task.
 These tasks may not be in the UI thread, potentially causing exceptions that lead to application crashes or malfunctions.
 This learning project addresses this challenge by developing a generalized solution, applicable not only to UI scenarios but to a broader range of asynchronous programming contexts.
 Join me on this exciting journey as we explore the intricacies of modern application development.

+# How to use this tutorial
+This document is not a traditional tutorial.
+Instead, it requires a high degree of initiative.
+You need to actively engage with the project, analyze the code, and conduct additional research.
+Try to build and understand the system by thoroughly exploring and reconstructing it.

 # What you will learn
 You will learn how to create a well-structured server and client console application that communicates asynchronously via TCP/IP.
 You will also learn how to